ministryofjustice/correspondence_tool_staff/README.md

 There are several `make` commands configured in the `Makefile`.
 These are mostly just convenience wrappers for longer or more complicated commands.

-Nb. all `make` commands are run from the host machine, i.e. outside the containers.
+Nb. with exception to `make spec-setup`, all other `make` commands are run from the host machine, i.e. outside the containers.

 | Command&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 |---------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|